Events#

 In this example, moving the D joystick axis on the IQ (1st gen) Controller will print a message.

-A yellow notched block labeled 'when Controller axis D is changed' connected to a purple notched block labeled 'print Axis D has changed. on Brain and set cursor to next row.'"
+VEXcode blocks stack of code containing a when Controller axis D is changed block, and a print Axis D has changed. on Brain and set cursor to next row block.#

 When Brain Button#